 In addition to stage, thymoma can be classified into different categories developed by the World Health Organization (WHO), which are based on what the tumor cells look like under a microscope:

 Type A thymoma.
 This is also called spindle cell thymoma or medullary thymoma.
-The chance of recovery for people with type A thymoma is good, with a 15-year relative survival rate (percentage of people who survive at least 15 years after the cancer is detected, excluding those who die from other diseases) near 100%.
+The chance of recovery for people with type A thymoma is good.
+Nearly 100% of people with this type live at least 15 years after diagnosis.

 Type AB thymoma.
 Also called mixed thymoma, type AB thymoma is similar to type A thymoma; however, type AB thymoma has lymphocytes in the tumor.
-The chance of recovery for people with type AB thymoma is also good, with a 15-year relative survival rate of approximately 90%.
+The chance of recovery for people with type AB thymoma is also good.
+About 90% of people with this type live at least 15 years after diagnosis.

 Type B1 thymoma.
 This is also known as lymphocyte-rich thymoma, lymphocytic thymoma, predominantly cortical thymoma, and organoid thymoma.
 This type of thymoma has many lymphocytes in the tumor, but the cells of the thymus appear normal.
-The chance of recovery for people with type B1 thymoma is also good, with a 20-year relative survival rate (percentage of people who survive at least 20 years after the cancer is detected, excluding those who die from other diseases) of approximately 90%.
+The chance of recovery for people with type B1 thymoma is also good.
+About 90% of people with this type live at least 20 years after diagnosis.

 Type B2 thymoma.
 Type B2 thymoma also has many lymphocytes, like type B1 thymoma; however, the thymus cells do not appear normal.
 Type B2 thymoma is also known as cortical thymoma and polygonal cell thymoma.
-The 20-year relative survival rate for people with type B2 thymoma is approximately 60%.
+About 60% of people with this type live at least 20 years after diagnosis.

 Type B3 thymoma.
 Type B3 thymoma is also known as epithelial thymoma, atypical thymoma, squamoid thymoma, and well-differentiated thymic carcinoma.
 This type of thymoma has few lymphocytes, and the thymus cells look abnormal.
 Approximately 40% of people with this type live at least 20 years after diagnosis.

 Thymic carcinoma (Type C thymoma).
 Thymic carcinoma is more aggressive.
 Thymic carcinoma cells do not look like normal thymus cells but like cancers that start in other parts of the body.
 This type of tumor is often advanced when diagnosed.
 It is sometimes classified into two categories: low grade, which has a better chance of recovery, and high grade, which is more likely to grow and spread quickly.
 Low-grade thymic carcinoma includes basaloid, mucoepidermoid, and well-differentiated squamous cell types.
 High-grade thymic carcinoma includes anaplastic/undifferentiated, clear cell, poorly differentiated squamous cell, sarcomatoid, and small cell/neuroendocrine types.
-The five-year relative survival rate of people with thymic carcinoma is 35%.
-The 10-year relative survival rate of people with thymic carcinoma live at least five years after diagnosis and around 28% live at least 10 years.
+About 35% of people with thymic carcinoma live at least five years after diagnosis and around 28% live at least 10 years.